MakeSchool-Tutorials/Makestagram-Swift-V3/Q19-Setting-Followers/content.md

 slug: setting-followers
 ---

-In the last step we setup likes functionality.
+In the last section, we set up like functionality.
 Now we can view the posts that we've made and like / unlike them.
 But a social network isn't very social if you're only able to interact with your own content.
 So in this section we're going to focus on following and unfollowing users.

 # Structuring our data

 For storing information following other users, we'll need to create new subtrees in our Firebase database.
 The first will be for `Followers` and the other will be `Following`.
 We need two subtrees to store this information because if we don't store this information, then in order to figure out who's following a given user, we'd have to go through each user's list of users that they are following and verify whether each is following the given user.
-A smart way of doing this is using the technique of denormalization as we discuessed earlier.

 Let's see what that would look like: